Calendly schedules meetings. Schedl schedules service appointments.

 Keep Calendly if your job is meetings.
-Switch to Schedl if your job is appointments — clients in chairs, deposits, reminders, and a booking page that looks like your business.
+Switch to Schedl if your job is appointments — clients in chairs, reminders, and a booking page that looks like your business.

-The honest comparison: Schedl vs Calendly
+Feature comparison: Schedl vs Calendly

 Green check means it works well.
 Amber dashed circle means it works but is limited or behind a higher plan.
 Slash means the product is not designed for this.